 31 Does the Entity have regulatory requirements to report currency transactions?
-Y N 31 a If Y, does the Entity have regulatory requirements to report currency ransactions: Y N 32 Does the Entity have policies, procedures and processes to comply with currency reporting requirements: Y N - of customer transactions and activity?
-7. PAYME ENT TRANSPARENCY 33 Does the Entity adhere to the Wolfsberg Group Payment Transparency Standards?
-Y Ν 34 Does the Entity have policies, procedures and processes to [reasonably] comply with and have controls in place to Y Ν ensure compliance with: 34 a FATF Recommendation 16 Y Ν 34 b Local Regulations Y Ν 34 b1 Specify the regulation Y Ν 34 c If N, explain 8.
-SANCT 35 Does the Entity have policies, procedures or other controls reasonably designed to prohibit and / or detect actions Y Ν taken to evade applicable sanctions rohibitions, such as stripping, or the resubmission and / or masking, of 26 sanctions relevant information in cross border transactions?
-36 Does the Entity screen its customers, including beneficial ownership information collected by the Entity, during on Y Ν 27 boarding and regularly thereafter against Sanctions Lists?
-V NI 37 Select the Sanctions Lists used by the Entity in its sanctions screening processes: Y Y N 37 a 37 b Consolidated United Nations Security Council Sanctions List (UN) United States Department of the Treasury's Office of Foreign Assets Control (OFAC) Y Y N 37 b 37 c Y Y 37 c 37 d Office of Financial Sanctions Implementation HMT (OFSI) European Union Consolidated List (EU) Y Y N N 37 a 37 e Other (specify) Y Y N 38 Does the Entity have a physical presence, e.g., branches, subsidiaries, or representative offices located in Y N 30 countries / regions against which UN, OFAC, OFSI, EU and G7 member countries have enacted comprehensive ' IN jurisdiction-based Sanctions?
-9. TRAINI NG & EDUCATION 39 Does the Entity provide mandatory training, which includes: Y N 39 a Identification and reporting of transactions to government authorities Y N 39 b Examples of different forms of money laundering, terrorist financing and sanctions violations relevant for the types Y N of products and services offered 39 c Internal policies for controlling money laundering, terrorist financing and sanctions violations Y N 39 d New issues that occur in the market, e.g., significant regulatory actions or new regulations Y Ν 40 Is the above mandatory training provided to : 40 a Board and Senior Committee Management Y Ν 40 b 1st Line of Defence Y Ν 40 с 2nd Line of Defence Y Ν 40 d 3rd Line of Defence Y Ν 40 e 3rd parties to which specific FCC activities have been outsourced Y Ν 40 f Non-employed workers (contractors /consultants) Y Ν 10.
-AUDIT Ţ 41 In addition to inspections by the government supervisors / regulators, does the Entity have an internal audit Y Ν function, a testing function or other independent third party, or both, that assesses FCC AML, CTF and Sanctions policies and practices on a regular basis?
-IMENT REQUIREMENT ovide us the copies of the documents as listed below A License(s) B Article of Association C D Memorandum of Association D AML/Compliance Policy E Share holding pattern F Organizational Chart G List of Board of Directors and Senior management with their ID copy and current Н residential address Most recent Audit Report n 12.
-DECLA
+Y N 31 a If Y, does the Entity have policies, procedures and processes to comply with currency reporting g requirements?
+Y N 32 Does the Entity have policies, procedures and processes to comply with carrency reporting Does the Entity have policies, procedures and processes to review and escalate matters arisin Y N of customer transactions and activity?
+B 7.
+PAYMI ENT TRANSPARENCY 33 Does the Entity adhere to the Wolfsberg Group Payment Transparency Standards?
+Y Ν 34 Does the Entity have policies, procedures and processes to [reasonably] comply with and have e controls in place to Y Ν ensure compliance with: · 34 a FATF Recommendation 16 Y Ν 34 b Local Regulations Y Ν 34 b1 Specify the regulation Y Ν 34 c If N, explain 8.
+SANCT IONS 35 Does the Entity have policies, procedures or other controls reasonably designed to prohibit ar nd / or detect actions Y Ν taken to evade applicable sanctions rohibitions, such as stripping, or the resubmission and / o r masking, of sanctions relevant information in cross border transactions?
+36 Does the Entity screen its customers, including beneficial ownership information collected by the Entity, during on Y Ν boarding and regularly thereafter against Sanctions Lists?
+37 Select the Sanctions Lists used by the Entity in its sanctions screening processes: Y Ν 37 a Consolidated United Nations Security Council Sanctions List (UN) Y Ν 37 b United States Department of the Treasury's Office of Foreign Assets Control (OFAC) Y Ν 37 c Office of Financial Sanctions Implementation HMT (OFSI) Y N 37 d European Union Consolidated List (EU) Y Ν 37 e Other (specify) Y Ν 38 Does the Entity have a physical presence, e.g., branches, subsidiaries, or representative office Y Ν regions against which UN, OFAC, OFSI, EU and G7 member countries have enacted comprehen nsive jurisdiction- based Sanctions?
+ING & EDUCATION · 39 Does the Entity provide mandatory training, which includes: Y N 39 a Identification and reporting of transactions to government authorities Y N 39 b Examples of different forms of money laundering, terrorist financing and sanctions violations relevant for the types Y Ν of products and services offered 39 c Internal policies for controlling money laundering, terrorist financing and sanctions violations Y N 39 d New issues that occur in the market, e.g., significant regulatory actions or new regulations Y Ν 40 Is the above mandatory training provided to : 40 a Board and Senior Committee Management Y N 40 b 1st Line of Defence Y N 40 c 2nd Line of Defence Y N 40 d 3rd Line of Defence Y N 40 e 3rd parties to which specific FCC activities have been outsourced Y N 40 f Non-employed workers (contractors /consultants) Y Ν 10.
+AUDI to the second second to N N 41 In addition to inspections by the government supervisors / regulators, does the Entity have ar function, a testing function or other independent third party, or both, that assesses FCC AML, Y Ν policies and practices on a regular basis?
+JMENT REQUIREMENT ovide us the copies of the documents as listed below Α License(s) ] B Article of Association C Memorandum of Association D AML/Compliance Policy E Share holding pattern F Organizational Chart G List of Board of Directors and Senior management with their ID copy and current residential 5 address Н Most recent Audit Report